Troubleshooting upgrade issues

 If you are using any version of BMC Discovery 10.1 or later, the preferred method for upgrading a Patch, Service Pack, or version is from the appliance’s UI.
-For more information, see Upgrading BMC Discovery.
+For more information, see Downloading and upgrading BMC Discovery.

 Upgrading from an earlier version